 This is important

-There are various rumors on the internet that putting bleach in a capsule and drinking it will help you pass a urine drug screen.
+Various rumors on the internet putting bleach in a capsule and drinking it will help you pass a urine drug screen.
 Do not attempt this method under any circumstance.
-Ingesting even a small amount of bleach can cause internal burns to your respiratory and gastrointestinal tract, nausea, vomiting, and can actually be fatal.
+Ingesting even a small amount of bleach can cause internal burns to your respiratory and gastrointestinal tract, nausea, vomiting, and can be fatal.
 Do not ingest bleach under any circumstance.

 Adding bleach to a urine sample will not help you pass a urine drug screening, although it may render the sample useless for testing.